sammyd/iOS8-day-by-day-book/manuscript/22-link-to-settings.md

 really nice way to handle app settings through `NSUserDefaults`, and you've long been able to integrate your app into the iOS settings app via a Settings bundle.
-However, in order for your user to edit settings they have to make their own way to the settings app. iOS8 introduces a way to change this.
+However, in order for your user to edit settings they have to make their own way to the settings app. iOS 8 introduces a way to change this.

 The app which accompanies today's post is a simple one - a single page app with a button which is linked up to the settings app.
 There is only one setting,